VizlabRutgers/Hybrid-Eddy-detection/README.md

 https://vizlab.rutgers.edu/ or huaweiping0@gmail.com

 # Installation
 This program is a C++ program developed in linux system.
-We strongly recommend you to compile the code in linux system to avoid some problems.
+We strongly recommend you to compile the code in linux system.
+You may need to change the CMakelist file if you're using other platforms.

 Validated environment:
 Ubuntu-18.04